Ariosti, vol. 2

 Sonata 14 provides an interesting puzzle of another kind, as pages 65-67 in Roman’s manuscript are blank.
 These three blank pages are then followed by a second, 12/8 version of the gigue.
 The second version of the gigue differs musically from the first in that the accompaniment has been elaborated, adding eighth note motion.
 Speculating now, I think Roman meant to go back and add a complete second version of this sonata in Eb from another source, and simply didn’t have the opportunity to do so.
 Because I find the alternative Gigue intriguing, I added it to the end of the Sonata 14 as a kind of double, with graces added to both versions.

 Sonata 11 concludes with an Air en Rondeau, noteworthy for its eloquent silences, known musically as General Pauses (G.P. for short).
 There are many silent moments in Ariosti, for instance in the Andante and Adagio of Sonata 9; he was well ahead of his time in his many uses of musical silence.
 However, the Air en Rondeau is a difficult page in the manuscript, in that it contains blank spaces as well as silences.
 Two of these should not be left silent, namely the returns of bars 5-10 of the Rondeau theme itself.
-(I mention this especially for those of you who have tried to play this curious movement from published editions.)
 These blanks are truly blank, whereas in the case of silences or G.P., Roman wrote rests.
 When they occur in the returns of the Rondeau theme, I believe he meant to go back and put in graces.
 We do know that even in the first statement of the Rondeau, the handwriting in bar 5-10 is different from the rest of the manuscript, and it is at this point in the theme that the omissions occur later in the movement.
 Maybe it is a wild supposition, but I think Roman intended to insert graces at these points, so I have filled them with melodic elaborations.

 What might have happened had Ariosti chosen the violin as his vehicle, instead of the viola d’amore?
-His remarkable twists of harmony, his witty way with silence as well as with notes, his preference for juxtaposition of contrasting material over development of a single idea: would these qualities have found him as wide an audience as Corelli’s, had he only orchestrated his music so that his inventions could be shared widely?
-For my part I can’t help wondering if the Classical Style might not have developed sooner had the viola d’amore been more widely used.
+His remarkable twists of harmony, his witty way with silence as well as with notes, his preference for juxtaposition of contrasting material over development of a single idea: would these qualities have found him as wide an audience as Corelli’s, had he only chosen a widely available instrument so that his inventions could be shared widely?
+For my part I can’t help wondering if the Classical Style might not have developed sooner had the viola d’amore been more widely used, or Ariosti a violinist composer.
 Perhaps Haydn, as well as Handel, might have quoted Ariosti.